tedyoung/blackjack-ensemble-blue/README.md

+> Note this repo has been renamed as it is now used by a long-running Ensemble group.
+> If you'd like to join the group, let Ted know.

 # Make Your Blackjack Code More Testable

 This is the starter code base for the "Make Code More Testable" class.